Pankaj-Str/Complete-Python-Bootcamp/Day 01 /Getting Started.md

 # Getting started with Python is a great idea, as it's a versatile and beginner-friendly programming language.
-### Here's a step-by-step tutorial [Codes With Pankaj ](https://www.codeswithpankaj.com) on how to install Python and get started with your first program:
+### Here's a step-by-step tutorial on how to install Python and get started with your first program:

 ### Step 1: Install Python